 What has your priority?
 Is it spending hours on Netflix or something else like spending too much time on social media?

 Pursue God just as you would any other relationship.
-Spend time reading the various love letters he has penned for you.
+Spend time reading his word.
 Enter each day with anticipation eagerly awaiting what he has to share with you.
 If you are struggling with taking an interest in spending time in the word over other forms of entertainment that brings you pleasure, here are some ideas that have worked for me that you can give a try.

 #1 Listen to An Audio Bible